 - measuring cup

-- label: 16 ounce bottle or 2 ounce bottle (I use this waterproof sticker paper to print on)
+- label: 16 ounce bottle or 2 ounce bottle (I use waterproof sticker paper, similar to this, to print on)

 Add ingredients to a bowl or large measuring glass.
 Stir until well mixed.
 Pour into spray bottle.
 I like to give my spray bottle a gentle shake before each use.
 Spray on surface (doorknobs, counters, steering wheels, etc), let sit for a minute and wipe clean with a cloth or paper towel.